xeliot/15PuzzleGame/README.md

 # 15PuzzleGame
-This is a python implementation of the 15 puzzle game
+This is a python implementation of the 15 puzzle game.
+This program includes functionality to play the game on your IDLE as well as a implementation of a breadth-first-search to solve the puzzle autonomously.

 ### Quick Start